mahmoudnasser1561/AWS-Two-Tier-Architecture/README.md

 - DynamoDB Table for state locking
 - CI/CD with github actions
 - monitoring with cloudwatch extended to prometheus - > Grafana
+- elevate it to 3 tier
+- version and get both 2 tier and 3 tier